 The findings might change how doctors approach cancer altogether.
 Currently, they categorize cancers by the types of tissue where the malignant cells are found (ie. brain cancer, stomach cancer).
 But soon, doctors might classify cancers by the number and type of genetic mutations they carry, and use those classifications to fight the disease in a more strategic way.

 The researchers noted eight different mutation patterns, which exist across all different kinds of hypermutant cancers.
 “If you find them, you can treat them the same way regardless of the type of the cancer,” says Tabori.
-For example, “We may treat a leukemia patient and a brain tumour patient in the same way—and prevent [them from getting] the wrong therapy.”
+For example, “We may treat a leukemia patient and a brain tumour patient in the same way—and prevent [them] the wrong therapy.”

 But better treatment strategies aren’t the only benefit of these new findings.
 Adam Shlien, co-principal investigator of the study and associate director of translational genetics and scientist in genetics and genome biology at SickKids, says reading the mutation patterns can also help scientists determine underlying causes of these cancers.
 That means doctors can tell when it’s a hereditary mutation that’s predisposing a patient to cancer and then monitor them for future cancers and even test their family for the same mutation.